kumahq/kuma-website/app/_src/using-mesh/managing-ingress-traffic/builtin-listeners.md

 #### Limitations

-{% if_version lte:1.8.x %}
-Cross-mesh functionality isn't supported across zones at the moment but will be in a future release.

-{% endif_version %}
 The only `protocol` supported is `HTTP`.
 Like service to service traffic, all traffic to the gateway is protected with mTLS